sabtain93/RB_109/cheat_sheet.md

   word[1]
 end
 ```
 In the above code the characters at index `1` is beign compared of each string.
-So only characters `'o'`, `'e'` and `'a'` the rest are ignored.
+So only characters `'o'`, `'e'` and `'a'` are compared the rest are ignored.

+On line 107 the `sort_by` method is invoked on the array object `['cot', 'bed', 'mat']` and passed in a block as an argument.
+Each element is passed into the block and is assigned to the block's local variable `word`.

+The `sort_by` method sorts the elements of the calling object based on the blocks return value, which in our case is the character at index `1` of the current element.

+`sort_by` uses `<=>` method to compare the return values of the block, and sort the elements in the calling array accordingly. `<=>` compares two values by returning `-1` if the first operand is smaller than the second, `0` if they are equal, `1` if the first operand is larger than the second.
+In Ruby strings are sorted using ASCIIbetical order. so the array `["mat", "bed", "cot"]` is returned.

 **Hash#sort_by**